-Capital risk is assessed by taking all modelled risk impacts as part of the stress test (as listed above) into consideration when assessing Barclays Bank UK Group's ability to withstand a severe stress.
+- Capital risk is assessed by taking all modelled risk impacts as part of the stress test (as listed above) into consideration when assessing Barclays Bank UK Group's ability to withstand a severe stress.
 The stressed results are considered against internally agreed risk appetite levels but also regulatory minima and perceived market expectations.
-The MTP can only be agreed by the Board if this is within the agreed risk appetite levels under stress.
+The MTP can only be agreed by the Board if this is within the agreed risk appetite levels under stress. - Liquidity risk is assessed by the internal liquidity risk metric (LRA), which analyses specific liquidity risk drivers such as wholesale funding and contingent funding needs based on the below scenarios:

-Treasury and capital risk
+Treasury and Capital risk

-- Liquidity risk is assessed by the internal liquidity risk metric (LRA), which analyses specific liquidity risk drivers such as wholesale funding and contingent funding needs based on the below scenarios: - The Barclays Bank UK Group idiosyncratic liquidity scenario: the Barclays Bank UK Group faces a loss of market confidence while the market overall is not impacted - Market wide liquidity stress scenario: confidence market-wide stress leading to increased market volatility and loss of confidence - Combined liquidity stress scenario: A simultaneous Barclays Bank UK Group idiosyncratic and market liquidity stress scenario - Liquidity Coverage Ratio: Regulatory prescribed 30-day liquidity metric - Interest Rate Risk in the Banking Book (IRRBB): - Risk assessment for interest rate risk in the banking book is driven by the economic risk of the underlying positions but also considers the accounting treatment: - Earnings based measures are used to assess risk to net interest income from positions in customer banking books, hedging portfolios (held to mitigate those risks), and Treasury investment and funding activities. - Value based measures are used to assess risk to the fair value of assets held as part of investments in the liquid asset portfolio and associated risk management portfolios. - Risk under stress is assessed by considering: - The impact on net interest income resulting from stressed product margins and volumes, which are dependent on the level of interest rates and funding costs under stress conditions.
-This can be partly mitigated by management actions which may include repricing of variable rate products taking into account interbank lending rates under stress. - Securities in the buffer are subject to several market risk stresses designed to estimate potential losses in various scenarios.
+- The Barclays Bank UK Group idiosyncratic liquidity scenario: the Barclays Bank UK Group faces a loss of market confidence while the market overall is not impacted - Market wide liquidity stress scenario: confidence market-wide stress leading to increased market volatility and loss of confidence - Combined liquidity stress scenario: A simultaneous Barclays Bank UK Group idiosyncratic and market liquidity stress scenario - Liquidity Coverage Ratio: Regulatory prescribed 30-day liquidity metric

+Interest Rate Risk in the Banking Book (IRRBB):

+- Risk assessment for interest rate risk in the banking book is driven by the economic risk of the underlying positions but also considers the accounting treatment: - Earnings based measures are used to assess risk to net interest income from positions in customer banking books, hedging portfolios (held to mitigate those risks), and Treasury investment and funding activities. - Value based measures are used to assess risk to the fair value of assets held as part of investments in the liquid asset portfolio and associated risk management portfolios.

+Risk under stress is assessed by considering:

+- The impact on net interest income resulting from stressed product margins and volumes, which are dependent on the level of interest rates and funding costs under stress conditions.
+This can be partly mitigated by management actions which may include repricing of variable rate products taking into account interbank lending rates under stress. - Securities in the liquid asset portfolio are subject to several market risk stresses designed to estimate potential losses in various scenarios.
 This includes, but is not limited to, an annual internal stress test, regulatory stress tests as well as various ad hoc exploratory exercises

 Operational risk Operational risk loss projections include the effect of the stressed macroeconomic scenario as well as the impact of forward-looking idiosyncratic risk events under stress.
-Operational risk is also part of the reverse stress testing framework through scenario assessments of such idiosyncratic events.
-Model risk • IVU reviews the models and assumptions used in the MTP and stress test and may request the application of overlays to address model deficiencies.
-Conductrisk Stress projections of future losses for conduct risk matters are estimated by exercising expert judgment in accordance with the methodology provided by regulators (EBA, PRA).
+Operational risk is also part of the reverse stress testing frameworthrough scenario assessments of such idiosyncratic events.
+Model risk IVU reviews the models and assumptions used in the MTP and stress test and may request the application of overlays to address model deficiencies.
+Redress/Remediation: Businesses review existing provisions and include additional provisions in MTP if required.
+Conduct risk Litigation: Irrespective of whether a provision had been recognised, stress projections of future losses for conduct risk matters managed by legal are estimated by exercising expert judgment on a case by case basis (material matters) or on portfolio basis (non-material matters) on accordance with the methodology provided by regulators (EBA, PRA).
 Reputation risk Reputation risk is not quantified or stressed.
 Legal risk Legal risk is not quantified or stressed.

-In 2019, the internal Barclays Group-wide stress testing exercise, of which the Barclays Bank UK Group was a participant, ran as part of the MTP process, assessing the impact of an "Adverse" global recession scenario.
+In 2020, the internal Barclays Group-wide stress testing exercise, of which the Barclays Bank UK Group was a participant, ran as part of the MTP process, assessing the impact of an "Adverse" global recession scenario.
 This was used for risk appetite setting process.